duncanbradley/thesis/reproducibility.md

 *Peirce et al., 2019* - PsychoPy was developed as a tool for conducting open and reproducible research.
 Designed to be used on different platforms, and to make available the underlying Python scripts for each experiment, open source, uses non-proprietary file formats.
 Previous versions of the software can be specified easily, to avoid encountering errors as a result of new releases.

 ## Beyond the Scope
-*Lee et al., 2018*- Other aspects of recommendations are beyond the scope of empirical research, such as informative error messages, help commands and documentation for APIs (application programming interfaces).
+*Lee et al., 2018*- Other aspects of recommendations are beyond the scope of empirical research, such as error messages, help commands and documentation for APIs (application programming interfaces).
 *Garijo et al., 2022* - some recommendations are perhaps beyond the scope of a single empirical research project - e.g. considering policies on software contributions and long-term maintenance.
 Provides guidance on managing research software repositories.
 Reproducing the environment used to generate a container is an additional challenge to the sustainability of this solution (Grüning et al., 2018).
 *Peikert and Brandmeier, 2021* - Make (and Makefiles) outline the sequence in which programmes should be executed, so is appropriate when a workflow involves significant processing of data prior to analysis.
 *Nüst et al., 2017* - introduce the notion of Executable Research Compendia, providing data, code, computational environment, and interface.
 The concept is that this is ‘self-contained’.
 This follows the development of Research Compendia (Gentleman and Lang, 2007), which focused on providing data and analysis code, and use of dynamic documents.
 Executable Research Compendia are a way of packaging research resources/output.
 Key to the notion of Executable Research Compendia is being providing a ‘one-click’ functionality that indicates successful reproduction of all computational processes, resulting in an exact correspondence between generated and reported results.
 However, perfect reproducibility only indicates that computational processes run as expected, not that the conclusions of the research independently valid.

-## Workflows
-*van Lissa et al., 2020* - WORCS workflow involves many aspects covered in my work.
-*Peikert and Brandmeier, 2021* - my approach is very similar to the workflow described in this paper.
+**Whilst I did not follow a specific pre-defined workflow, my approach closely resembles published workflows (e.g., van Lissa et al., 2020; Peikert and Brandmeier, 2021).**

 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __